hereiamnow/react-static-ecommerce-blog/README.md

   - gh-pages for deploying to GitHub pages
   - [Netlify](https://www.netlify.com/) deploy configuration
   - [CodeClimate](https://codeclimate.com/) configuration file and badge

-NOTE: Feel free to check out [Gatsby Material Starter](https://github.com/Vagr9K/gatsby-material-starter) if you are interested in a more opinionated starter with Material Design in mind.

 ## Getting Started